Special routes of U.S. Route 30: Idaho-Utah-Wyoming southern route

-U.S. Route 30 South or US 30S was initially a split route, and later an alternate route, of US Route 30 between Burley, Idaho and Granger, Wyoming.
+U.S. Route 30 South (US 30S) was initially a split route, and later an alternate route, of US 30 between Burley, Idaho and Granger, Wyoming.
 US 30S followed the general route of today's Interstate 84 across Idaho and western Utah, and Interstate 80 across eastern Utah and Wyoming.
 The route was decommissioned in the 1970s.

-In the initial proposals for the US Highway System, all of US Route 30 was to follow the Lincoln Highway, with the western terminus at Salt Lake City, Utah.
+In the initial proposals for the U.S. Numbered Highway System, all of US Route 30 was to follow the Lincoln Highway, with the western terminus at Salt Lake City, Utah.
 The Lincoln Highway Association was upset as refinements to the initial proposal modified the route of US 30 to break from the Lincoln Highway in Wyoming and proceed to the Pacific Northwest, as they were assured that the Lincoln Highway would have a single numerical designation.
 Utah was upset at these modifications, as they would completely remove the US 30 routing in that state.
 Wyoming, Nevada, Idaho and Utah all made conflicting proposals for the route.
 As a compromise, a split route was approved.
-In the approved U.S. Highway System numbering plan in 1926, US Route 30 split between Idaho and Wyoming.
+In the approved U.S. Numbered Highway System numbering plan in 1926, US 30 split between Idaho and Wyoming.
 US 30N, the northern route, passed directly from Wyoming to Idaho, while a southern route entered Utah.
-Eventually the northern route became mainline US Route 30, leaving US 30S as an alternate route.
+Eventually the northern route became mainline US 30, leaving US 30S as an alternate route.

 In the state of Utah's route logs, US Route 30S is acknowledged as late as 1970 in numerous highway transfer resolutions as segments of interstates 80 and 80N were completed.
 However, all references to US 30S are gone from the state's highway resolutions by the time the state requested a designation change of I-80N to its modern designation of I-84 in 1977.